-EXPLO has an exclusive partnership with Sarah Lawrence College to offer college credit for Pre-College + Career Program students who choose to participate in this unique résumé-enhancing opportunity for immersive career exploration.
-Students in EXPLO’s Pre-College + Career program can earn two college credits from Sarah Lawrence for a combination of the work they undertake at the program and a post-program research and writing assignment.
+EXPLO has exclusive partnerships with Sarah Lawrence College, Hampshire College, and Wheaton College to offer college credit for Pre-College: Career Concentration students who choose to participate in this unique résumé-enhancing opportunity for immersive career exploration.
+Students in Career Concentrations can earn two college credits from Sarah Lawrence or Hampshire College, and three credits from Wheaton College, for a combination of the work they undertake at the program and a post-program research and writing assignment.

-Get a head start at EXPLO Pre-College + Career
+Get a head start at EXPLO Career Concentrations

 Earning college credit is a great way to enhance your college application and gain experience with college-level coursework.
 But not all pre-college credit programs are created equal.
-Here’s what you’ll do at EXPLO Pre-College + Career that can help set you apart:
+Here’s what you’ll do at EXPLO Career Concentrations that can help set you apart:

 - Complete a college-level research and writing assignment that you can share with prospective internship employers

 - Enhance your college application by checking off and submitting your college-level course for credit on the Common Application